akshitpatel3189/C-and-C-Plus-Plus-projects/README.md

 # C and C++ mini projects

-This repository contains various hands-on on C and C++ progrmming languages.
+This repository contains various hands-on C and C++ programming languages.

-There are basic codes when I start learning C and C++ languages.
+There were basic codes when I started learning C and C++ languages.

+Email me for any kind of code-related query which is in my Bio.